TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/do_now.md

 print(“Hello there, ” + a)
 ```

-Write down the answers to the following questions.
-1. What do you expect the output to be?
+1. Read through the code and write down what you expect the printed results to be?
 <br><br>
-2. What is the actual output?
+2. Run the code and write down the actual printed result?
 <br><br>
-3. What does the `#` do?
+3. Briefly describe what the `#` does?
 <br><br>
-4. What does `input` do?
+4. Briefly describe what `input` does?
 <br><br>

 ## Snap to Python